gimite/web-socket-js/README.md

 3. Make sure you do NOT open your HTML page as local file e.g. file:///.../sample.html. web-socket-js doesn't work on local file.
 Open it via Web server e.g. http:///.../sample.html.

+4. Make sure you host your HTML page and WebSocketMain.swf in the same domain.
+Otherwise, see "How to host HTML file and SWF file in different domains" section.

-4. If you are NOT using web-socket-ruby or em-websocket as your WebSocket server, you need to place Flash socket policy file on your server.
+5. If you are NOT using web-socket-ruby or em-websocket as your WebSocket server, you need to place Flash socket policy file on your server.
 See "Flash socket policy file" section below for details.

-5. Check if sample.html bundled with web-socket-js works.
+6. Check if sample.html bundled with web-socket-js works.

-6. Make sure the port used for WebSocket (10081 in example above) is not blocked by your server/client's firewall.
+7. Make sure the port used for WebSocket (10081 in example above) is not blocked by your server/client's firewall.

-7. Install [debugger version of Flash Player](http://www.adobe.com/support/flashplayer/downloads.html) to see Flash errors.
+8. Install [debugger version of Flash Player](http://www.adobe.com/support/flashplayer/downloads.html) to see Flash errors.

 ## Supported environments